guylevin/octave-docker/README.md

 docker run -it octave-docker
 ```

-**License only applied to the docker file, please check license for other libraries/os etc. installed before usage**
+**License only applied to the docker file, please check the licenses for other libraries/os etc. installed before usage**

-**Also Suitable for Stanford University Machine Learning Course**
+Should be suitable for the Stanford University Machine Learning course